maxrjones/2021-reu-matlab-git/intro-version-control.md

     `pwd`

-2. Create a file that contains some notes:
+2. Create a new file and add some notes:

-    `code git-notes.txt`
+    `touch git-notes.txt`

-3. Type text into `git-notes.txt` and save the file.
+3. Add notes to the new files:

+    `echo "I will add some notes" > git-notes.txt`

 4. In the terminal, check that `git-notes.txt` contains some content:

     `cat git-notes.txt`